 There are several accredited English-language tests, though not all may be approved by your school.
 Theyre also all thorough both your speaking ability and your reading and writing comprehension will be assessed.
 As always, each test has a fee that should be considered when determining your budget.

 Which test is best?

 - There are two types of the IELTS (International English Language Testing System), the academic version and the general training version, though they both assess listening, reading, writing, and speaking.
-It’s safest to check which version is required by your school so that you dont need to take the other version, as it costs at least $250 per test (fees vary).
+Its safest to check which version is required by your school so that you dont need to take the other version, as it costs at least $250 per test (fees vary).
 IELTS results are scaled from 1 (lowest score) to 9 (highest score) and most sections can be completed either on paper or on a computer.
-However, the speaking test must be done face to face so you can show your stress about your score to someone else.
+However, the speaking test must be done face to face.